Professional Bowlers Association: PBA League

 The PBA League, which debuted in 2013, is an annual non-title tournament featuring eight teams of six touring PBA players (increased to ten teams in 2020, then reduced back to eight teams in 2024).
 Teams vie for a cash prize ($100,000 for first place in 2024) and the Elias Cup trophy.
 It has been held at Bayside Bowl in Portland, Maine since 2015, except for the 2020 season when it was contested with no audience in Centreville, Virginia due to the COVID-19 pandemic.

 An open draft was held to fill all teams for the inaugural 2013 event.
 Following that event, team managers have been allowed to protect up to three players from their current roster each season, with the remaining spots being filled via the draft.

 Teams compete in Baker-style matches, with five players per side.
 The player bowling in frame one also bowls frame six, the player bowling the second frame also bowls the seventh frame, and so on.
 Each team currently has a sixth player that they can substitute for one player at any time during a match, or swap out for a player at the start of a new match.

 In the 2024 season, the league was renamed PBA Elite League and ran season-long qualifying events to determine seeding for the final rounds in September.
 The teams bowled round-robin matches concurrently with the PBA's first 14 tour stops, each team facing the other teams twice.
 The lowest two teams in win-loss record were eliminated, with six teams advancing to the final rounds.

-In the 2025 season, the league was renamed "PBA Elite League: Battle of the Brands" and featured 8 teams representing bowling ball manufacturers: Brunswick, DV8, Ebonite, 900 Global, Hammer, MOTIV, Roto Grip and Storm.
+In the 2025 season, the league was renamed "PBA Elite League: Battle of the Brands" and featured 8 teams representing bowling ball manufacturers: Brunswick, DV8, Ebonite, Storm, 900 Global, Roto Grip, Hammer, and MOTIV.
 Team managers selected up to 5 players to represent the team at each standard event through the Tournament of Champions, and players earned points based on standings.
 In the postseason, teams were seeded in an eight-team stepladder based on cumulative scores.
-The title match was a best-of-2 final, and, on April 27, Storm defeated Motiv 2-0 to claim the Manufacturer's Cup.
+The title match was a "race to two points" final, and, on April 27, Storm defeated MOTIV 2–0 to claim the Manufacturer's Cup.
+The Battle of the Brands continues into 2026, albeit with six teams instead of eight (Brunswick, Hammer, Storm, Roto Grip, 900 Global and MOTIV).